 In the days following the Paris climate agreement, over 800 non-state actors including BMO Global Asset Management endorsed the Paris Pledge1, a supportive statement to ensure “that the ambition set out by the Paris Agreement is met or exceeded to limit global temperature rise to less than 2 degrees Celsius.”

-Paris: did it meet investor expectations?
+Paris climate deal: did it meet investor expectations?

 Investors—including BMO Global Asset Management—participated in discussions with policymakers in the run-up to the Paris talks.
 The key asks were to give the investment community a clear direction of travel including a long-term target, supported by country-level plans.